robert17/iotf-rtd/docs/getting_started/quickstart/index.rst

     {"helloworld": 1}
     {"helloworld": 2}

 That's all there is to it.
-You have successfully connected a device and an application to IoTF over MQTT, sent an event from the device to the service and recieved that event in your application.
+You have successfully connected a device and an application to the Watson IoT platform over MQTT, sent an event from the device to the service and recieved that event in your application.